Greetings Tour

-The Greetings Tour is a traveling postcard mural project by mural artist Victor “Ving” Fung (born October 4, 1983) and photographer Lisa Beggs (born November 28, 1987).
-The artist duo has been traveling the United States by RV since 2015 creating interactive postcard inspired murals as destination landmarks.
+The Greetings Tour is a traveling mural project by mural artist Victor “Ving” Fung and photographer Lisa Beggs.
+The artist duo has been traveling the United States by RV since 2015 creating postcard-inspired murals as destination landmarks.
 “It's inspired by vintage postcards from the 1930s to 1950s that read 'Greetings From,' which informs their project, Greetings Tour.”

 Using the classic large letter postcard style, the Greetings Tour works with communities to create colorful murals featuring local landmarks, history and culture.
-They have created murals in cities across the United States including Honolulu, Anchorage, San Diego, New Orleans, Moab, Chicago, Tucson and Louisville.
+They have created murals in cities across the United States including Honolulu, Altadena, Anchorage, San Diego, New Orleans, Moab, Chicago, Tucson, Bend, Manhattan, and Louisville.
 In 2019, they painted their first international mural as part of the series in Bermuda.